Igigog/anomaly-modding-book/src/tutorials/getting-started/installing-mo2.md

 ### Reporting crashes

-Please ignore this if you are using a modpack and report any crashes to the modpack "creator".
+Please ignore this if you are using a mod pack and report any crashes to the mod pack "creator".

 If your game crashes and you don't know what caused it go to addon-discussion in Anomaly discord and post your load order along with a log from appdata/logs, it will be a text file named "xray_username".